weizhouUMICH/SAIGE/README.md

 # Introduction

-## Current version is 0.44.6 (Updated on July 13, 2021) - SAIGE-GENE+: for group tests, collpasing ultra-rare variants with MAC <= 10.
+## Current version is 0.44.6.1 (Updated on July 16, 2021) - SAIGE-GENE+: for group tests, collpasing ultra-rare variants with MAC <= 10.
 Set --method_to_CollapseUltraRare="absence_or_presence" as default to collpase ultra-rare varaints with MAC <= 10.
 SAIGE-GENE+ has well controlled type I error rates when the maximum MAF cutoff (maxMAFforGroupTest) is lower than 1%, e.g. 0.01% or 0.1%.
+Tests with multiple MAF cutoffs and variant annotations can be combined using the Cauchy combination (function CCT)

 ## Please re-install 0.44.2 if you installed this verion on March 31.